 We start offering tables out to sponsors and contenders at the start of the event planning process, then open to the public shortly after.
 General admission tickets usually go on sale 8 weeks out from fight night.

 Q: Can I get my own sponsors?

 Sure thing!
 If your own company or someone you know wants to back you and promote your journey that's all good, but unless they are an official event sponsor we won't be able to provide any promotional services (Facebook endorsements or website content etc) and you won't be able to wear their logos on fight night.

 Changes gym to gym - All noted in the Welcome Document on the application page.

 Q: I've competed before, can I go again?

 If you fought in the last show there's a mandatory 1 year stand-down - probably better to give someone else a chance, but we never say never.

 Q: How long does the training go for?

 We run a 14 week course to give more people a chance to be ready come selection time.

-Q: COVID19 was a pain in the ass, if the event is cancelled again do we get a refund?
+Q: If the event is cancelled again do we get a refund?